TanvirMiah/post_code_search/README.md

 - Motherduck (Optional)

 # Get started
+If you are running windows, change the route to folders with '\\'.
 1. Copy or download the repo.
 2. Create a virtual environment and install the requrements txt.
 3. Run ```python initial_loading.py```.
 This creates the DuckDB file in your './db' folder and loads all the data from the CSVs into the relevant tables.